Students from all over the world holding a first degree are eligible for an Erasmus Mundus scholarship.

 All students who are awarded an Erasmus Mundus scholarship will be provided with a scholarship contract.

-Selection is made on the basis of predefined country slots (i.e. no more than three students selected should hold the same nationality).
+Selection is based on the basis of predefined country slots (i.e. no more than three students selected should hold the same nationality).

 On this basis, the EMGS Consortium’s Study Purposes and Selection Committee ranks applicants for Erasmus Mundus scholarships and submits the list to the European Commission.
-The committee ranks applications based on merit, together with the additional criteria according to the defined country quota, according to the following criteria:
+The Selection Committee ranks applications based on merit, together with the additional criteria according to the defined country quota, according to the following criteria:

 - academic excellence